activecm/passer/README.md

 ```

 This is generally intended for the development process; packets
 saved to this file are ones that need to have signatures written.
-If
-you'd like to help improve the program, get in touch with the author,
-Bill Stearns (william.l.stearns@gmail.com).
 Contributions of odd packets,
 descriptions of services, and patches to the program are gratefully
 accepted.